randa-magdy/registration_food_delivery/README.md

 ## 👤 users

-This is the core table where all users (customers, drivers, partners staff, employees) are stored.
+This is the core table where all users (customers, drivers, partners staff, internal employees) are stored.

 - **Key fields**: `user_id`, `user_type_id`, `phone`, `email`, `birth_date`, `gender`
 - **Linked to**: